ezclap-tv/shit-chat-says/README.md

 It will create and write to a `CHANNEL-YYYY-MM-DD.log` file, per-channel, rotating every day.
 The date is always in UTC.

-**NOTE:** Currently, there is no way to incrementally re-train the bot on the collected logs.
-Progress on this is tracked [here](https://github.com/jprochazk/shit-chat-says/issues/3).

 #### Chat bot

 Requires `model.yaml` to be present in `/data`